nanda-81/CALAMITI/README.md

 If CALAMITI helps your research or project, please:
 - Star the repo ⭐ to support development
-- Cite our publication: Gong et al., NeuroImage, 2021
+- Cite our publication: NeuroImage, 2021

 ---